tkorays/Algorithm/test/README.md

 #About

-This folder includes unit test(use CPPTest) .
+This folder contains unit test(use CPPTest) .